TheMannu/Devops-Tools-Installation-Configurations/EBS.md

 Snapshot
 Snapshots are used as backup of the current configuration of databases or EBS volumes and is stored in S3 in a dedicated region
+Snapshots can be used to create a EBS volume of same configuration in different in different region or availability Zone Snapshots takes Backups in incremental manner